Cedric-Boucher/Recipe-Book/docs/User Stories.md

    12. As a user I want to be able to provide only the nutrition facts I am interested in for my ingredients
    13. As a user I want to be able to edit the nutrition facts for my ingredients later (for example, to provide additional information)
    14. As a user I want to be able to edit the historical cost of my ingredients in case I have data from the past or made a mistake
+   15. As a user I want to be able to set a preferred measurement unit to use for each of my ingredients
+   16. As a user I want to be able to set a preferred measurement unit for an ingredient in a specific recipe, as an override of the unit for the global ingredient
 2. Interfacing
    1. As a user I want to be able to export my recipes to a file
    2. As a user I want to be able to export my ingredients to a file